1942 Negro World Series

 Another error allowed Willard Brown to reach leading off the eighth.
 A double by Joe Greene tallied Brown with the Monarchs' fifth unearned run, while Buck O'Neil's triple scored Greene with their first earned run.
 Welmaker toughened a bit at that point, striking out Serrell and Williams, and then retiring Matchett to leave O'Neil stranded on third.

 Allen made his third single of the day with one out in the ninth.
 Strong forced him at second, but then scored on Brown's triple to deep center, reported in the Baltimore Afro-American at 435 feet.
 Greene completed the scoring when he singled Brown home.

 Matchett, having replaced Paige after the fifth, retired all twelve men he faced, and received credit for the victory in relief.
-It has been pointed out that Paige would have received credit for the victory under today's scoring rules, but all contemporaneous reports listed Matchett as the winner.
+Paige would have received credit for the victory under current scoring rules, but all contemporaneous reports listed Matchett as the winner.

 Radio station WWDC provided a play-by-play account of the game, with their announcer Ray Carson.

 The Monarchs went up two games to none with a victory in the second game.
 The game was close and low-scoring most of the way until the two teams combined for 10 runs in the last two innings.